RAF Hutton Cranswick: Units

 A number of other units also used the airfield:

 Post closure

-In April 1964, a Mk2 Lightning tried to effect an emergency landing at Hutton Cranswick due to fuel shortage and systems failure.
+In April 1964, an English Electric Lightning F.2 tried to effect an emergency landing at Hutton Cranswick due to fuel shortage and systems failure.
 The aircraft's home base was at RAF Leconfield, just to the south, however, it was unable to reach that airfield safely.
 The aircraft missed the runway by 300 m and the pilot was killed in the crash.

 The site is now used for farming and light industrial work, whilst the control tower has been converted into a private residence, and the airfield battle headquarters bunker still remains in a field behind the old control tower.